paulmagadi/Learn_Flutter/basics.md

-FLUTTER TUTORIAL
-Learn Flutter, powerful free toolkit for building Android, iOS, Web, and Desktop apps from a single codebase.
-Start your journey with this tutorial.

-Click here to get started.
-Learn Flutter
-Why Should You Learn Flutter?
-Free and open source.
-To develop apps for iOS, Android, Web, and Desktop using single codebase.
-To build apps faster.
-It has rich set of libraries and tools.
-Easy to test and publish mobile apps.
-Huge community support.
-It is backed by Google.
-targets
-Question For Practice
-At the end of the session, we provide you with challenges for Flutter, and they will help you to improve what you're learning.
-Completing these questions will help you to master Flutter.

 Using Dart and Flutter Together
 If you’re actively learning Flutter, learning Dart programming as well would be a great skill to add to your toolset.
 Leveraging Dart and Flutter together enables developers to build high-quality, natively compiled applications for mobile, web, and desktop from a single codebase, which can save you development time and improve your app’s performance.
 Learn how Pieces, an AI-enabled productivity tool across macOS, Windows and Linux with plugins across the entire development workflow, used these frameworks to build their products in their Dart and Flutter case study.